PhiLFitters/kafe2/README.rst

 * *MINUIT*, which is included in *CERN*'s data analysis package `ROOT <http://root.cern.ch>`_ (>= 5.34), or
 * `iminuit <https://github.com/iminuit/iminuit>`_ (>= 1.1.1), which is independent of ROOT

-Finally, *kafe2* requires a number of external programs:

-* Qt4 and the Python bindings PyQt4 are needed because *Qt* is the supported interactive frontend for matplotlib.
-Other frontends are not supported and may cause unexpected behavior.

 ==========================
 Installation notes